twe4ked/odin.bz/_posts/2014-02-06-satya-nadella.markdown

 ---

 > Microsoft services, sending data to and from every networked device in the
 > world.
-The next ubiquity isn&rsquo;t running on every device, it&rsquo;s talking to every
+The next ubiquity isn't running on every device, it's talking to every
 > device.

 [Satya Nadella](http://www.microsoft.com/en-us/news/ceo/index.html) seems like